Jonatanitsko/StatefulSingleton/README.md

 | `spec.maxTransitionTime` | Maximum time (seconds) for a transition | 300 |
 | `spec.respectPodGracePeriod` | Whether to use pod's grace period if longer | true |

+### What Happens to Your Pods

+When you create a StatefulSingleton, the operator automatically modifies matching pods behind the scenes.
+Here's what gets added:

+#### Readiness Control
+- Adds a special readiness gate (`apps.statefulsingleton.com/singleton-ready`)
+- This prevents the pod from getting traffic until the operator says it's safe

+#### Smart Scheduling
+- Adds anti-affinity rules so new pods would be scheduled to different nodes than old ones
+- Uses hostname-based topology (each node gets preference)
+- High priority (weight 100) but not required (so it still works on single-node clusters)

+#### Communication Setup
+- Creates a shared volume at `/var/run/signal` for the operator to signal when to start
+- Mounts wrapper scripts at `/opt/wrapper` that control your app's startup, warpping the original code and entrypoints

+#### Helper Container
+- Adds a sidecar container called `status-sidecar`
+- Uses minimal resources (10m CPU, 32Mi memory)
+- Helps manage the startup signals

+#### Your App Container
+- The webhook replaces your app's startup command with a wrapper script
+- Saves your original command in an environment variable
+- The wrapper waits for the operator's "go" signal before starting your app

+#### Labels for Tracking
+- Adds `apps.statefulsingleton.com/managed=true` label
+- This is how the operator and anti-affinity rules identify managed pods

 ## Monitoring and Troubleshooting

 ### Checking Status